sagemath/trac_to_gh/Issue 2402.md

 # Issue 2402: there should be a hg_examples mercurial wrapper for the examples repository

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2402

 Original creator: cwitty